ondrejkonec/ondrejkonec/README.md

-# Hi! 👋 I'm Ondřej and work as a UX Engineer.
+# Hi! 👋 I'm Ondřej and I work as a UX Engineer.

 - 📖  I’m currently reading book called "**Universal Principles of Design**" by William Lidwell and "**Designing Interfaces**" by Jenifer Tidwell
 - ✏️  I’m currently writing article about "**Accessible colors**"